tilen37/two_player_clicker/README.md

 My first Flutter App

-It contains only few functions and some low level animations using only AnimatedContainers and not yet animation controllers
+It contains only few functions and some low level animations using only AnimatedContainers and not yet animation controllers.

 It should be played by two players each using only a single finger.